mystery2mastery/hooking_engine/README.md

 # hooking_engine
 A poc hooking engine for hooking win32 api.
+It uses udis86 under the hood to disassemble the instructions.
+This is NOT meant to be used for hooking api during the execution of process, rather it is meant to be used in my EDR project where a process is created in suspended mode and the process is NOT executing.
+Also, it is tested only for x64 instruction set and doesn't work for x86.
+Be warned!